Royal Brunei Navy: Others

 Fisheries and Industry / Primary Resources ministries also operate 16 m patrol boats built by Syarikat Cheoy Lee Shipyards (delivered 2002).

 Joint exercises and training

-The Royal Brunei Navy and the Republic of Singapore Navy co-operate with each other through an annual joint exercise, code-named Exercise Pelican.
-Officers and sailors of the Royal Brunei Navy are also sent overseas for advanced training, generally to Australia, Brazil, Malaysia, New Zealand, Singapore, United Kingdom, and United States of America.
+The Royal Brunei Navy has an annual joint exercise and training those are CARAT,RIMPAC,AMNEX,Ex Pelican and etc. Officers and sailors of the Royal Brunei Navy are also sent overseas for advanced training, generally to Australia, Brazil, Malaysia, New Zealand, Singapore, United Kingdom, and United States of America.